Time to read

 • Do the research and assess the existing communication and collaboration processes between the design, engineering and product teams.

-• Find out the ways on how you can improve those communication and collaboration, remove bottlenecks, and streamline operations.
+• Find out how you can improve communication and collaboration, remove bottlenecks, and streamline operations.

 • Propose a plan on how to make the things considerably better.

-• Test your new approach on one project at a time in order to prove if your new way of working is actually working.
+• Test your new approach on one project at a time to prove that it is actually working.

 Final thoughts

-DesignOps serve as project managers, creative thinkers, cross-discipline leaders.
-Their role is becoming more and more commonplace in large and middle-sized companies.
-They are hired to put all their time and efforts to coordinate the work of the design team and other teams, support operations, facilitate processes, and help mitigate workflow problems.
-DesignOps put the right people with the right skills on the right projects.
+DesignOps serve as project managers, creative thinkers, and cross-discipline leaders.
+Their role is becoming increasingly commonplace in large and middle-sized companies.
+They are hired to dedicate all their time and effort to coordinating the work of the design team and other teams, supporting operations, facilitating processes, and helping mitigate workflow problems.
+DesignOps puts the right people with the right skills on the right projects.